Every interaction is an intervention. You don’t have to be a therapist to be therapeutic“

-Talking about ACEs openly in a non-judgemental safe space has been shown to help with people’s recovery and provide some form of therapeutic relief.
+Talking about ACEs and trauma openly in a non-judgemental safe space has been shown to help with people’s recovery and provide some form of therapeutic relief.
 It is important however to ensure those asking about ACEs are prepared for the response, okay with themselves to ask and are in a position to help and support themselves before they start the conversation.

 There are numerous sources of support available to people who wish to talk about their experience or who have affected by learning about ACEs such as Mind, Samaritans and NSPCC, find out more about these and other organisations under Sources of support.